maxpetul/C3X/README.txt

 SPECIAL THANKS:
 1. Antal1987 for his work reverse engineering Civ3.
 See: https://github.com/Antal1987/C3CPatchFramework
 2. Rômulo Prado for his help testing the mod
+3. Civinator for the German translation (still in progress)